HelpMe-Pls/Life-Engineering/Tips & Tools/Socialize.md

 - Tell me about an event that made you realized you've been coping/lying to yourself, and it made you accept the thing you're trying to hide so that you can peacefully live with it.
 - Do you want to be the world's best player and known as the worst, or the world's worst player and known as the best ?
 - What are some of the things that you think you deserve to have, but you couldn't have it?
 Why?
+- Are you being as nice as you could be, rather than just as nice as you need to be?
 >[!important]- Opinions and the Ego
 >- Don’t criticize the person—criticize the general approach or criticize the class of activities.
 >- Praise the person, and call out exactly what you're praising them for, specifically.